shoeg/cynerio/README.md

 DB_PASSWORD=
 ```

-3. To start and run the server, execute this command in your root directory:
+5. To run the server, go to root directory and execute:
 ```
 npm run start
 ```
-4. to run tests execute this command in your root directory:
+6. To run tests, go to root directory and execute:
 ```
 npm run test
 ```